skytap-proserv/skytap-bulk-vm-export/README.md

 Generally, this script will be run using only the `-o` and `-t` options.
 That is, a user will generally specify an output directory and one or more template ids.

     -o  --output_dir      Specify an output directory other than the cwd.
+A directory with the template ID will be created here, and the VMs will be downloaded into that.
+For example if you are downloading template `12345`, and you specify ``"/path/to/downloads"`` as your `output_dir`, your VMs will be in `/path/to/downloads/12345/`.

     -t --templates        Specify a space delimited list of template ids to be exported and downloaded.